Swetha772/YoutubeComments_SpamDetection/README.md

 **Youtube Comments Spam Detection using Python**

 **Overview**
 Many people have been using youtube as a platform to share their content online and people are posting comments under videos to express their opinions.
-However thera are so many comments that contain hyperlinks, unwanted advertisements which are classified as spam comments.
+However there are so many comments that contain hyperlinks, unwanted advertisements which are classified as spam comments.
 In this project I am using naive bayes classification to detect spam comments by fetching the popular videos of different video categories using youtube Data API.

 **For Data Processing and Data storage I am using** Cloud Bigquery, Dataflow, Apache Beam SDK, Python